 Step 3: Deploy the Web service to Axis 2

-In this example, Axis2 v1.7.6 runs on Apache Tomcat 8.5.0 installed on a local machine.
-In brief, Axis2 can be installed and deployed to a running Tomcat server as follows (for more details, refer to Axis2 documentation):
+In this example, the web service is uploaded to Tomcat from the Axis2 administration page.
+The latter can be installed and deployed to a running Tomcat server as follows (for more details, refer to Axis2 documentation):